alberand/Blog/content/hc-05_connect_to_linux.md

 * **baudrate** - change baudrate of the module.
 This baudrate is used when module communicates with Arduino.

-TODO Gif of the console? (those look nice)

 To use it firstly you need to connect your Arduino and HC-05 module together.

 **Hardware Setup**.
 The principle is that we actually need to control power to